mattortiz/app.envyforge.com.identity.client/README.md

 - **Install and deploy the identity service.** Instructions are in the **`<code-dir>/app.envyforge.com.identity/service/readme.md`**.

 ## Configuration

 You will need to make a couple configuration changes before you build the application.

-### Create Bucket / website name
+### Create Bucket and Wbsite Name

-- edit "serverless.yml" file.
+- Edit "serverless.yml" file.
 Change the following line at the top of the file to something unique.
-This is used as part of a bucket name for the static websiteURL.
+Note: the service property is used as part of a bucket name for the static website URL.

 Change:
 ```
-service: envyforge-identity-client
+service: EnvyForgeIdentity-Client
 ```
 to:
 ```
-service: <your-identity-name>
+service: <YourNameIdentity-Client>
 ```

 ### Change AWS region